Maximin Robust Bayesian Experimental Design: Proofs

 \begin{lemma}[Two-sided Hoeffding inequality for bounded random variables, \citealp{vershynin2018high}] Let $X_{1}, \dots, X_{N}$ be independent random variables such that $X_{i} \in [a_{i}, b_{i}]$ for every $i \in \{1, \dots, N\}$.
 Then, for any $t > 0$, we have

 \end{lemma}

 Recall that $\tilde{I}^{S}_{\alpha}(\xi) = f(\tilde{g}(\xi))$, where the functions $f$ and $g$ are defined in Section~\ref{sec:nested-mc}.
-By inovking the Lipschitz continuity of $f$ and applying the triangle inequality, we decompose the total error into a \emph{stochastic} and \emph{deterministic} component:
+By invoking the Lipschitz continuity of $f$ and applying the triangle inequality, we decompose the total error into a \emph{stochastic} and \emph{deterministic} component:

 According to Lemma~\ref{lem:psi-bias}, the deterministic term $\big| \mathbb{E}[\tilde{g}] - g \big|$ is upper bounded by $L_{h} \sigma_{w} /\sqrt{M}$.
 To ensure the total error stays within tolerance $t$, we constrain this error term to consume at most half of the total budget $t/2$ by choosing $M$ such that: